wangjohn/lawson/README.md

 DONE

+- Booking modal should have a clearer additional golfer thing.
 - Get a better date format so it's easier to tell what day you're booking on.
 - My reservations should have an empty state.
 - Canceling a tee time in my reservations should have a good state to come back to.